 8. Rivian RT1 Electric Truck

-We had the privilege of seeing the Rivian R1T at this years Overland Expo, it was kitted out with a tent on the back, with storage underneath.
+We had the privilege of seeing the Rivian R1T at this year’s Overland Expo, it was kitted out with a tent on the back, with storage underneath.
 One of the neatest features we saw was the extra compartments under the back seats which allowed for cool gadgets or used for even more storage.
-On this version the Rivian was kitted out with a pull out kitchen that allowed you to cook your food on the go.
+On this version, the Rivian was kitted out with a pull out kitchen that allowed you to cook your food on the go.

 We can see this truck being teamed up with an awesome rig on the back when it’s released, turning this thing into one of worlds first electric truck campers.
-It can do up to 400miles on one charge and it can hit 60mps on just 3 seconds… this things is VERY powerful.
+It can do up to 400miles on one charge and it can hit 60mps on just 3 seconds… this thing is VERY powerful.

 9. Tesla Camper